How to Sort a String in C++?

 By Selection Sorting

-You can locate the smallest element using the selection sorting technique by comparing it to the other elements.
+Using the selection sorting technique, you can locate the minor element by comparing it to the other elements.
 It is then sorted at the top of the array.
 The array is split in half, with the sorted subarray on the left and the unsorted subarray on the right.

 Selection Sorting